brotatotes/bht-automation/bht gen 3/Luke/Chapter 20/Luke 20 22 bht.md

 ### Marvin Vincent:
 1. "Tribute [φορον] .
+From ferw, to bring.
 Something, therefore, which is brought in by way of payment."
 2. "Luke uses the Greek word instead of the Latin khnson, census, in Matthew and Mark."

 ### Philip Schaff: